Oscars Winners: ‘Moonlight’ Awarded Best Picture, ‘La La Land’ Best Director

 “[I want to thank] the rest of the cast, who did wonderful work.
 Any one of them could be here right now, holding this trophy.
 Such a gift getting to work with you and being inspired by you and the performances you all offered up.”

-Apart from Ali’s win as Best Supporting Actor and the film’s win for Best Picture, Moonlight also held its own in the category of Best Adapted Screenplay.
-In the end, including Emma Stone’s win for Best Actress, La La Land took home six of the Oscars it was nominated for, while Moonlight took away three, including the top honor for Best Picture.
+Apart from Ali’s win as Best Supporting Actor, Moonlight also held its own in the category of Best Adapted Screenplay.
+In the end, including Emma Stone’s win for Best Actress, La La Land took home seven of the Oscars it was nominated for, while Moonlight only took away two.

 [Featured Image by Summit Entertainment]